Deep reinforcement learning for process design: Review and perspective: State of the art

 The choice of agent architecture for RL in process design is an open question.
 AC RL is deemed to be a viable option because it combines the advantages of value-based and policy-based and can handle both discrete and continuous decisions.
 Specifically, PPO is the most popular algorithm in process design tasks with the advantage of less complicated implementation and a stable learning process.
 However, PPO is an on-policy algorithm which means the optimized policy is the same as the policy for action selection.
 Therefore, PPO is less data-efficient than off-policy algorithms, such as SAC and ACER, which may take less time and fewer training episodes.
+Moreover, AC RL comes with challenges, including complex implementation, computational demands when optimizing both actor and critic networks concurrently, and potential convergence issues~\cite{Nachum2017_BridgingGapValue, Sutton2018_Reinforcementlearningintroduction}.